corndeladmin/DevOps-Unit-6-Workshop/README.md

 We're going to set up two more VMs so we can share the website traffic between them.
 For this exercise, we're going to focus on setting up the new VMs.
 We won't deal with how to share the traffic between them.

-You should have been provided with **hostnames** for the two new VMs.
+You should have **hostnames** (IP addresses) for the two new VMs.
+These are the 2 VMs for Part 2 that we saw in the list of EC2 instances earlier.
 The credentials to log in are the same as for your first VM.

-Now, we *could* set up these VMs by SSHing into them and running some commands.
+Now, we *could* set up these VMs by SSHing into them and running some commands, like we did with the first VM in the morning.
 But, instead we're going to use Ansible.

 ### Why Ansible?